Helpful Tips for Speaker Management

 Up next?
 Speakers!
-Finding and securing the right speakers is instrumental to your event's success, so if you're a first time organizer or someone looking for a refresher on speaker management pre and post your summit, you've come to the right place.
+Co-ordinating your event speaker management is instrumental to your event's success, so if you're a first-time organizer or someone looking for a refresher on managing speakers pre and post summit, you've come to the right place.

 2. How international is your audience?
 Would your event benefit from speakers representing various markets?